jahredhope/html-render-webpack-plugin/README.md

 The location to create rendered files.
 Defaults to the rendered assets output.

-Useful when deploying HTML files seperate to other build assets.
+Useful when deploying HTML files separate to other build assets.

 ## Option: routes _Array<object|string>_